 This plant hardly grown 40 years ago is now one of the most commonly grown garden plants.
 But hosta has earned its spot in the hearts of gardeners—it's among the easiest plants to grow, as long as you have some shade and ample rainfall.
 Hostas vary from tiny plants suitable for troughs or rock gardens to massive four-foot clumps with heart-shape leaves almost 2 feet long that can be puckered, wavy-edged, white or green variegated, blue-gray, chartreuse, emerald-edged—the variations are virtually endless.
 Hostas in new sizes and new foliage features seem to appear each year.
 This tough, shade-loving perennial, also known as plantain lily, blooms with white or purplish lavender funnel-shape or flared flowers in summer.
 Some are intensely fragrant.
 Hostas are a favorite of slug and deer.

 In spring, a cloud of tiny blue flowers hovers above brunnera's mound of fuzzy heart-shape leaves.
 The plant prefers partial shade but can grow in full sun in cool climates provided it receives adequate moisture.
 Variegated forms need more shade; in full sun they're likely to scorch.
 It is sometimes called Siberian bugloss.

 In early spring, the brilliant blue, pink, or white flowers of lungwort bloom despite the coldest chill.
 The rough basal leaves, spotted or plain, always please and continue to be handsome through the season and into winter.
-Planted close as a weed-discouraging groundcover, or in borders as edgings or bright accent plants, lungworts are workhorses and retain their good looks.
-Provide high-humus soil that retains moisture.
+Planted close as a weed-discouraging groundcover or in borders as edgings or bright accent plants, lungworts are workhorses and retain their good looks.
+The plants prefer high-humus soil that retains moisture.
 Although lungwort tolerates dry conditions, be alert for mildew.